jdgamble555/firebase-admin-edge/README.md

 ### Other TODO Notes

-- Cookie Name, Cookie Options, Callback Path, Debug
+- Cookie Name, Cookie Options, Debug
 - (enableTokenRefreshOnExpiredKidHeader ? cookieSignatureKeys ?)
-- loginWIthCodeFromURL(url)
-- next path?

 ## Then to DB, then Storage...